Need some help? Listed below are the answers to the frequently asked questions and concerns.

 9. I would like to make an appointment with a specific counselor, but I am not available any of the days that are open.

 Career Development is committed to do whatever it takes to help students succeed!
-If you can't make it for a counselor's hours, we have excellent student staff that may be able to help you.
-Call Career Development front desk to schedule appointments at 503-370-6413.
+If you can't make it for a Advisor's hours, you can send an email request.
+State your preferred Advisor, reason for appointment, deadlines, and time request.
+Send to <career-development>.

 10. How do I find work overseas, like teaching and volunteering?